nette/robot-loader/readme.md

 When RobotLoader encounters duplicate class name during indexing, it throws an exception and informs you about it.

-The variable `$loader->autoBuild` determines whether RobotLoader should reindex the scripts if asked for nonexistent class.
+The `$loader->setAutoRefresh(TRUE or FALSE)` determines whether RobotLoader should reindex the scripts if asked for nonexistent class.
-This feature is disabled by default on production server.
+This feature should be disabled on production server.

 If you want RobotLoader to skip some directory, create a file there called `netterobots.txt`: